Motiva-AI/stepwise/README.md

  * Activity task polling and handling ready for [component](https://github.com/stuartsierra/component) (or similar)
  * Tooling for [rapid development via code reloading](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded)

+Our production bioinformatics pipeline is implemented using this library.

 ### Basic Usage

 Here's how to make a trivial state machine that just adds two inputs together.
 The only prerequisite is to install the [AWS CLI](https://aws.amazon.com/cli/) and run `aws configure` to set up your authentication and region.